pelithne/AKS_Baseline_Deepdive/04-access-management.md

 Assign your Student user account to AKS admin cluster group in Microsoft Entra ID.
 Execute the following command from you local shell, and **not the shell in the Jumbox VM**.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 AAD_STUDENT_UPN=$(az account show --query 'user.name' --output tsv)
 STUDENT_USER_OBJECT_ID=$(az ad user show --id $AAD_STUDENT_UPN --query 'id' --output tsv)
 az ad group member add --group $ADMIN_GROUP --member-id $STUDENT_USER_OBJECT_ID
 ````
 From the **Jumpbox VM**, execute the following command.

+:cloud: **Run the following commands in the jumpbox terminal:**

 ````bash
 # Remove the configuration